 by N.P.
 Comnene

 Written during the First World War, this book describes Romania’s role in World War I during the critical years of 1916 and 1917.
-The books discusses the situation of the Romanians living within the borders of the Austro-Hungarian Empire at the time.
+The book discusses the situation of the Romanians living within the borders of the Austro-Hungarian Empire at the time.
 It also analyzes the causes for Romania’s entry into the war and the threat posed by Germany.
 The author then discusses Romania’s contribution to the war effort during 1916 and the first half of 1917.

 The book includes a preface by Albert Thomas, the French minister of Armaments and War Production at that time, and Maurice Muret.